-Two years ago next month Mike and I found out we were pregnant with our first child.
+Three years ago next month Mike and I found out we were pregnant with our first child.
 Not too long after we found out we were miscarrying.
 I don’t talk about it here much because it is still a tough subject for me and there is still a lot of pain that I am working through.
+Around 8 months ago we lost another little one around 9 weeks into the pregnancy.

 Today though I want to share my heart for all the other momma’s out there who have babies in heaven.
 Mother’s day can be a tough and confusing holiday because you just don’t know if your baby counts.